stevenpmcfarlane/web-module-project-reducer/README.md

 * [ ] Use useReducer hook to get access to the application state and the dispatch function.

 #### Display our state within the UI.
-> *We now have access to the state withing our App components (You can even test this using console.log or your React dev tools).
+> *We now have access to the state within our App components (You can even test this using console.log or your React dev tools).
 Let's render the state as is on our screen.*
 * [ ] Replace "X" with a reference to `state.operation` within the operation element.
 * [ ] Replace "0" with a reference to `state.memory` within the memory element.
 * [ ] Replace "0" with a reference to `state.total` when passing a value to our TotalDisplay component.